 Be a Part of the Solution to Unemployment

 The work that social workers do extends to all parts of our society and can assist in dismantling the barriers that lead to unemployment.
-For prospective students who are passionate about service and wish to start a career in a growing field, the University of Kentucky College of Social Work offers undergraduate programs as well as graduate options like the online Master of Social Work program.
-Both feature curricula taught by experienced instructors, many of whom are licensed professionals.
+For prospective students who are passionate about service and wish to start a career in a growing field, the University of Kentucky College of Social Work offers the online Bachelor of Social Work, Master of Social Work and Doctorate of Social Work.
+All programs feature curricula taught by experienced instructors, many of whom are licensed professionals.

-Designed for ultimate flexibility, the online MSW allows learners to study on their own schedules while still giving them the ability to interact with their professors and classmates.
-They can choose to pursue a clinical social work certificate, a substance use disorder certificate, or an individual plan of study.
+Designed for ultimate flexibility, the online BSW, MSW and DSW allow learners to study on their own schedules while still giving them the ability to interact with their professors and classmates.
+For the MSW, students can choose to pursue a clinical social work certificate, a substance use disorder certificate, or an individual plan of study.

 Graduates are ready and exceptionally prepared to provide research-informed support at any scale—from serving individuals directly to coordinating organizational practice.
 Students also explore macro-level social work and drive positive change in social policy.